 If you carry a heavy sense of guilt and shame for over your past mistakes, it is likely you are walking in a perspective of defeat.
 Our past often convinces us that we have unqualified ourselves for success.

 We think about the times we have missed the mark, failed miserably, or hurt someone, and assume, “How could God possibly bless me?”
 We may even think, “If I get the opportunity, I will just blow it again.”
 With this mentality in place, we make a choice to not take risks or dream again.
-Even if God sent the perfect opportunity to our door, we will reject it because we are afraid of reliving the past.
+Even if God sent the perfect breakthrough to our door, we will reject it because we are afraid of reliving the past.

 When we get in these modes of thought, we must remind ourselves that our past mistakes are opportunities for growth.
 Remember, the enemy wants to convince us that we are unworthy and there is no chance for recovery.
 However, we can remember that: